-If you are considering any of our projects, please feel free to send us an email with your CV and a few words describing your research interests.
+If you are considering any of our projects, or have own ideas for a project, please feel free to send us an email with your CV and a few words describing your research interests.

 Contact:

 Trond Brudevoll Asta Storebø

 Tel.
 63 80 73 00 Tel.
 63 80 72 94

 trond.brudevoll@ffi.no asta-katrine.storebo@ffi.no